Nayel Nassar: Career

 In 2012, he won the Artisan Farms Young Rider Grand Prix Series at the Winter Equestrian Festival.

 Nassar qualified for the International Federation for Equestrian Sports (FEI) Show, Jumping World Cup Finals in 2013, 2014, and 2017, and the FEI World Equestrian Games in 2014.
 In addition, he competed at the Longines FEI World Cup Finals in Paris.
 Also, he regularly competes on the international Grand Prix circuit.

 In February 2019, he won the cup at the Longines FEI World Cup Jumping Wellington after he finished the race in 38.15 seconds.
 In 2012, he won the Artisan Farms Young Rider Grand Prix Series at the Winter Equestrian Festival.
 He represented Egypt at the 2012 London Summer Olympics.

-Career highlights include: 1st place on Lordan – Longines FEI Jumping World Cup Las Vegas; 1st place – Las Vegas National Horse Show Winning Round CSI 3; 1st place – Longines FEI Jumping World Cup Del Mar; 7th place – Longines FEI Jumping World Cup Langley; 2nd place – Longines Global Champions Tour (LGCT) Valkenswaard CSI 5; 2019 LGCT Hamburg Silver Medalist; 1st place – New York Masters CSI 5 (5-star) Grand Prix; 1st place – Rabat CSIO4 Designated Olympic Qualifier.